rdyson/morsel/README.md

 ## How it works

 1. Forward article links to an email address
-2. A poller picks up new emails, extracts URLs, and scrapes the articles
-3. A daily cron job generates a podcast script (Claude API), converts it to audio (Edge TTS), and uploads the episode to S3-compatible storage
+2. A daily cron job generates a podcast script (Claude API) based on the articles you saved, converts it to audio (Edge TTS), and uploads the episode to S3-compatible storage
-4. Subscribe to the RSS feed in any podcast app
+3. Subscribe to the RSS feed in any podcast app

 ## Requirements

-- A machine that stays on for daily automation (VM, VPS, Raspberry Pi, etc.) — or run manually on any machine including macOS
+- A machine that stays on for daily automation (VM, VPS, Raspberry Pi, other always-on machine, etc.) — or run manually on any machine including macOS
 - Python 3.10+
 - [AgentMail](https://agentmail.to) account (email ingestion; free up to 3,000 emails/month)
-- [Anthropic API key](https://console.anthropic.com) (summarization, about $0.03 for 4 medium-length articles totaling around 3k words using Haiku 4.5; YMMV and you can try different [Anthropic models](https://platform.claude.com/docs/en/about-claude/models/overview))
+- [Anthropic API key](https://console.anthropic.com) (summarization and podcast transcript, about $0.03 for 4 medium-length articles totaling around 3k words using Haiku 4.5; YMMV and you can try different [Anthropic models](https://platform.claude.com/docs/en/about-claude/models/overview))
 - S3-compatible storage with public access - [Cloudflare R2](https://developers.cloudflare.com/r2/) (10GB free), [AWS S3](https://aws.amazon.com/s3/), [Backblaze B2](https://www.backblaze.com/b2/), etc.
 - Edge TTS is free and requires no API key or setup.

 ## Setup

+1. Run the following commands

 ```bash
 git clone https://github.com/rdyson/morsel.git